Massachusetts Tint Exemption

 3. 3The reading shows the VLT percentage

-Note: Tint meters can sometimes give varying readings based on calibration, temperature, and the age of your tint.
-This is one reason tickets can be contested in court.
+Tint meters can give varying readings based on calibration, temperature, and film age.
+This is one ground for contesting a ticket at a clerk magistrate hearing.

 How to Fight a Tint Ticket in Massachusetts

 The simplest option.
-Pay the fine ($250 fine for first offense) and either remove or lighten your tint to comply with the law.
+Pay the fine and either remove or lighten your tint to comply with the 35% VLT limit.
+Remember: your vehicle will still fail its next annual inspection unless you remove the tint.

-You can challenge the ticket by questioning the tint meter's calibration, the officer's training, or the accuracy of the reading.
-Bring evidence like a receipt from your tint installer showing the VLT percentage.
+In Massachusetts, you can request a hearing before a clerk magistrate to contest the ticket.
+Challenge the tint meter’s calibration, the officer’s training, or the accuracy of the reading.
+Bring your tint installer receipt showing the VLT percentage.

 RecommendedOption 3: Get a Medical Exemption

 The most effective long-term solution.
-If you have a qualifying medical condition, get a medical exemption.
-You can present it in court to potentially have the ticket dismissed AND you'll be protected from future tickets.
+If you have a qualifying medical condition, get a medical exemption under MGL c.90 §9D.
+Present it at your hearing to potentially have the ticket dismissed AND protect yourself from future tickets and inspection failures.

 Per tint ticket